constructor21/peal_web_v2/README.md

 Billing page + when they click 'create campaign if they haven't added card info then an error message needs to pop up' The billing address sends a cloud function so that when they sign in it shows them all the displays in their area on the locations tab
-  <p> If they haven't entered info before it needs to have a welcome message </p>
+  If they haven't entered info before it needs to have a welcome message process the form in the confirm component

 Fix Calendar height
   proper calculations based on subsciption model

 Add Stripe Back
   isolate the css
+  Don't have the double text pop up

 The success page should be the notifications panel from the tutorial Need to be able to add, delete, change payments